Dates of significance

 Date of Significance: ANZAC Day

-Description: A national day of remembrance in Australia and New Zealand that commemorates all Australians and New Zealanders who served and died in all wars, conflicts, and peacekeeping operations and the contribution and suffering of all those who have served
+Description: A national day of remembrance in Australia and New Zealand that commemorates all Australians and New Zealanders who served and died in all wars, conflicts, and peacekeeping operations and the contribution and suffering of all those who have served.

 May

-Date: 6-11 May
+Date: 1 May

-National Family Day Care Week
+Date of Significance: National Family Day Care Week

-To recognise and promote the important role family day care educators and services play in the development and wellbeing of children.
+Description: To recognise and promote the important role family day care educators and services play in the development and wellbeing of children.

 Date: 12 May